 Quick and easy fixes for a slow Mac

 Now that you have identified the problem and made a backup for extra security, we can check the ten easy and quick solutions to improve your Mac’s performance.

 1. macOS slow right after an update

-If this is the case for you and your Mac is feeling slow right after you completed the installation and updated the OS, then the best and quick fix you can try is to restart your Mac.
-Most apps and services can still keep on running and start hogging up all the resources, leading to slowdowns and lag.
+If this is the case for you and your Mac is feeling slow right after you completed the installation and updated the OS, the best and quick fix you can try is to restart your Mac.
+Most apps and services can keep running and start hogging up all the resources, leading to slowdowns and lag.
 So try the following:

-- Click on the Apple button and bring up the drop-down box
+Click on the Apple button and bring up the drop-down box

 2. Use Activity Monitor to kill apps and background tasks

 The following fix is not as easy as the first one, but it does help when you need that extra bit of performance.
 Most apps run in the background for better access but take a lot of RAM and CPU usage.
 This can slow down your computer, especially if you have an old Mac.
 For instance, if you’re not using the latest and greatest M1 Mac, expect to see some lags.